First Time Buyers

 What aftersales care is included?

 When you move in there will be a handover session where we show you how everything works.
 From then on you will be looked after by our friendly aftersales team.
 Someone will be on call 24hrs a day.
-And after one year we will be in touch to arrange your year end maintenance.

 What is Land and Building Transfer Tax (LBTT) and will I have to pay it?